slawekmikula/flightgear-addon-vfrflight/readme.md

 # User manual

-Full user manual you can find in 'doc' folder.
-It is MarkDown formatted documentation started with manual.md document.
+Full user manual you can find in the 'doc' folder.
+It is MarkDown formatted documentation started with the manual.md document.

 # History